 What’s Your Niche and Personal Style?

 Similarly, as an amateur, it’s important to find out what type of photos you enjoy taking.
 Many photographers have a personal style; that is, they have a type of photograph they excel at taking.
-Once you know what types of photos you enjoy, you can spend more time learning how to take great photos in that category.
+Once you know what types of photos you enjoy, you’ll want to learn photography tips on how to take great photos in that category.

-Editing helps produce the best possible pictures.
-When you can edit like a professional, you can create finalized pictures that are as good as they can be, not merely as good as your camera allows.
+Photo editing helps produce the best possible pictures.
+When you do photo editing like a professional, you can create finalized pictures that are as good as they can be, not merely as good as your camera allows.

 Networking is a Must for Pros